School of Earth, Energy and Environmental Sciences

 Current Role at StanfordSenior Web Developer for Stanford School of Earth, Energy & Environmental Sciences, Dean's Office, developing back end infrastructure for school, department, program, and research group web sites as well as special projects and other areas of interest.

-Assistant Director of Student Services, Department of Energy Resources Engineering - Energy Resources Engineering
+Research Assistant, Department of Energy Resources Engineering - Energy Resources Engineering

 Staff, SCHE Digital MEdIC Stanford